A Short Guide To Visiting Kyle of Lochalsh

 Perched on Scotland’s west coast, the harbour town of Kyle of Lochalsh is best known as the gateway to Skye, with the iconic Skye Bridge providing a link from the mainland.

 This guide covers everything you need to know about Kyle of Lochalsh, including where to stay, eat, and things to see & do.
-Plus, I’ll also give you things to see on your journey to into town, because the road from Kintail to Kyle is scattered with incredible views, walks, and sites.
+Plus, I’ll also give you things to see on your journey into town, because the road to Kyle is scattered with incredible views, walks, and sites.

 Lastly, I’m going to share practical advice for visiting this largely rural area and what to expect whilst you’re here.